opendatacube/datacube-dataset-config/README.md

 ```

 - `delete_odc_product.sql`
-    - This script will delete ODC product from ODC DB.
+    - This script will delete a product and all datasets from an ODC DB.
     - It deletes records from tables `agdc.dataset_source`, `agdc.dataset_location`, `agdc.dataset` and `agdc.dataset_type`.
     - It also deletes indexes and view related to the ODC product.

 - `delete_odc_product_explorer.sql`
-    - This script will delete records related to ODC product from Explorer DB.
+    - This script will delete records related to an ODC product from the Explorer Schema in the ODC DB.
     - It deletes records from these tables `cubedash.dataset_spatial`, `cubedash.time_overview`, `cubedash.product`.
     - Also, it refreshes materialised view `cubedash.mv_dataset_spatial_quality`.